Frontiers of Children's Rights

-The fees include a memory stick with course materials, excursions, lunches on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet.
+The fees includes access to the Leiden University Network and Blackboard (a digital learning environment on which course information and the course reading will be posted) excursions, lunches and refreshments on course days, welcome drinks, a canal boat tour through the historic town of Leiden and a farewell banquet at the beach.

 A limited amount of applicants will be admitted to this summer school.
 The course is mainly aimed at professionals, but advanced students are invited to apply as well.

-The application for the 2015 edition of the Summer School will be opened in September.
+The application for the 2015 edition of the Summer School will be opened in fall 2014.

 Please note that the accommodation is not included in the course fee and it will not be organized by The Grotius Centre.
 The participants are responsible for arranging their own accommodation, but, if you need any help, we will be happy to assist.
 A list with accommodation options can be found here for Leiden